sarthakvinayaka/EquiTie/roadmap.md

 ## 9. Six-month phased timeline

+### Phase 1: Foundation (Months 1–2)

+The goal of Phase 1 is not to ship investor-facing features — it is to earn the right to serve real investors.
+That means a validated data layer, a working RM dashboard, compliance baseline in place, and one signed pilot fund before the proactive layer goes anywhere near an LP.
+Features built on unreliable fund admin data or without a working RM handoff flow are a liability, not an asset.

-### Month 1 — Production foundation
+### Month 1 — Production foundation, RM layer, compliance baseline

 - Migrate from CSV to Postgres; finance engine reads from read replica
-- Event-driven data contracts: fund admin webhooks, KYC vendor integration
+- Event-driven data contracts: fund admin webhooks, KYC vendor integration — with explicit data quality validation using a real pilot fund's data before the proactive layer launches.
+Fund admin integrations (Carta/Assure) are frequently inconsistent across fund structures; this must be validated on real data, not assumed
+- GDPR right-to-erasure: implemented end-to-end before any EU investor data enters production (not deferred — see Section 7)
+- RM dashboard: escalation inbox and investor conversation view — first-class Month 1 deliverable built alongside the bot.
+An escalation path that routes to a RM who isn't watching a queue is not a working escalation path.
+The comms approval queue extends this dashboard in Month 4 when the drafting tool exists
 - Extend prototype: persistent chat history, streaming responses, mobile-responsive web
 - Auth hardening: `investor_id` bound server-side, not accepted from request body
 - CI pipeline: build + golden eval suite (100 test cases) gates every deploy
+- Engage one pilot fund manager — even unpaid — to get real operational data and begin the commercial relationship

-**Gate:** Finance engine produces correct results for all edge cases in the golden dataset.
-No deploy without green CI.
+**Gate:** Finance engine correct for all edge cases in the golden dataset.
+RM dashboard live and validated with at least one relationship manager.
+GDPR deletion confirmed end-to-end.
+Fund admin data quality validated on real fund data — not synthetic.
+Pilot fund signed.

-### Month 2 — Proactive layer
+### Month 2 — Proactive layer + pilot investors

-- Temporal.io scheduler: capital-call reminders (T−14, T−7, T−1), fee due-date alerts
+- Temporal.io scheduler: capital-call reminders (T−14, T−7, T−1), fee due-date alerts — launched only after Month 1 fund admin data quality is confirmed
 - KYC expiry detection and re-verification nudge flow
 - iOS TestFlight beta with APNs push notifications
 - Escalation detector: routes advice requests and distress signals to human RM
 - Evaluation harness expanded to 200 test cases including red-team suite
+- Pilot investors (5–10) from the signed fund actively using the app
+- Begin measuring: RM hours saved per week — this is the primary business metric and the foundation of the commercial story

-**Gate:** Pilot investors (5–10) actively using the app; at least 3 escalations handled end-to-end to validate the RM handoff flow.
+**Gate:** At least 3 escalations handled end-to-end to validate the RM handoff flow.
+Baseline RM hours-per-week established and tracked.
+Capital call acknowledgement rate logged.

+---

+### Phase 2: Value Delivery + iOS Launch (Months 3–4)

-### Month 3 — Document workflows and iOS launch
+### Month 3 — Document workflows, iOS launch, commercial model

 - DocuSign integration: subscription agreement and side letter request/completion flows
 - Investor onboarding flow (KYC → bank verification → first commitment)